Subscribe on your favorite playerListen on Apple Podcasts Listen on Spotify Listen on Stitcher Listen on Google Podcasts

 Where Are We in the Search for Better Treatments?
 Dr. Scott Turner, Georgetown University

-Current treatments for Alzheimer's disease have only minimal and temporary benefits.
-While the search for more effective Alzheimer’s treatments has seen many disappointments in recent years, the pipeline of drugs in development is far from empty.
+The search for an effective Alzheimer’s treatment has seen many disappointments in recent years.
+However, a new report indicates that the pipeline of drugs in development is far from empty.

 Press 'Play' button under the image at left to hear the full session.

 The ResearchersAgainstAlzheimer’s pipeline report identifies, classifies and inventories drugs currently in the Phase II and Phase III studies required before a potential drug is submitted for FDA review.
 Phase II studies of drugs targeting amyloid have increased 30% since 2017, but that number has dropped nearly 50% in Phase III studies, due to a low success rate.

 “We’ve had a lot of setbacks lately, particularly with anti-amyloid strategies.
 The whole field is having a rethink of the amyloid hypothesis,” Dr. Turner said.

 While drug research targeting amyloid continues, he believes we must explore a broader range of strategies, including inflammation in the Alzheimer’s brain, antivirals, and endocrine treatments, as well as plaques and tangles.
 “I think we need to try many, many things in parallel,” he said.